MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 6. Shortly you should see a blue cloud icon in the notification area of the taskbar.
 Selecting the icon should show the activity center pop-up showing ongoing/recent activity from the first sync.
 If so, SilentAccountConfig has worked correctly.

 7. If instead you see the "Set up OneDrive" screen, SilentAccountConfig couldn't silently sign in or failed for another reason.
 Verify you completed these steps correctly by repeating them again.
-Follow the [Verify Single Sign On (SSO)](use-silent-account-configuration.md#VerifySSO) steps later in this article to confirm that SSO is not a problem.
+Follow the [Verify Single Sign On (SSO)](use-silent-account-configuration.md#VerifySSO) steps later in this article to confirm that SSO isn't a problem.
 Gather sync app logs to send to the engineering team for further help.

 ### Instructions for SharePoint Server 2019